Monotonic Transformation Invariant Multi-task Learning: On related MTL works and existing bargaining solutions

 Finally, we note that other approaches also exist for the MTL problem, such as (i) task clustering, where methods first cluster tasks to reduce conflicts, and then update model training parameters for each cluster \citep{standley2020tasks, fifty2021efficiently, song2022efficient, shen2024go4align}; and (ii) parameter sharing methods, which design neural network architectures consisting of task-specific and task-shared modules/parameters \citep{kokkinos2017ubernet, guo2020learning, gao2020mtl}.
-These approaches differ from the proposed approach at a fundamental level, in that they try to design a suite of models for the space of tasks, or design model architectures suitable for MTL, whereas the proposed approach aims to optimize a \textit{a single} model (with a pre-defined architecture), which balances the performance of all tasks.
+These approaches differ from the proposed approach at a fundamental level, in that they try to design a suite of models for the space of tasks, or design MTL model architectures, whereas the proposed approach aims to optimize \textit{a single} model (with a pre-defined architecture), balancing the performance of all tasks.